canada-ca/canada-ca.github.io/_posts/2020-12-16-choosing-buttons.md

 Once you get people into the process, it’s time to use the primary task button.
 This button stands out a little less than the super task button, but still supports the primary task on the page.
 That means it feels more like part of the process, and supports a clear “next step” logic for users.
 Use this button for actions someone is likely to take on the page, like “submit” or “next.”

-The secondary button is useful for alternate steps in a process - like a “previous” button.
+The secondary task button is useful for alternate steps in a process - like a “previous” button.
 Use it for steps that represent “the road less travelled”.

 Notice how the primary and secondary task buttons work together in this survey invitation to distinguish between “Yes” as the primary action to take, and “No” as the alternate option.